 I am a property owner.
 I mean – we (Mrs Moxie & I) are landlords and we have been for many years now.
 While at one point we had two properties, today – we only have one, but it houses two units.
-It is located in Baltimore’s Canton neighborhood, and one of the great things – since it’s a high demand area and because we price it pretty reasonably, we have been pretty lucky keeping tenants in it for the longer…ish term.
+It is located in Baltimore’s Canton neighborhood, and one of the great things.
+Canton is a high demand area and because we price it pretty reasonably, we have been pretty lucky keeping tenants in it for, well, the longer…ish term.

 Because of that, though, this property doesn’t always present itself as a topic for content on this blog.
 Sure, I wrote about it, and about the Canton area, here >> The Tip of the Rowhome :: Working with Coil Stock and Baltimore’s Cornices.
 I wrote about its formstone and then its lack thereof.
 Going a ways back I wrote about it too when had to adjust a BiFold Door.
 Okay, and maybe I’ve written about it a few other times.

 I do often tell folks who ask – being a landlord is often harder than it looks.
 But recently and fortunately, there hasn’t really been that much.
 That is … until now.
 Our long time tenant, let’s call her Pam, moved (actually buying a home with the help of real estate agent Mrs Moxie).
 She had been with us for her second stint of four years.

 Unlike some tenants, she rarely called – I think I might have adjusted the back patio door for her and maybe I installed a ceiling fan.
 This on one hand of course – I loved!
 On the other hand, well … and after four years, as you can probably imagine – there was a little bit of a todo list.

 In fact, this rental unit needed a complete refresh.

 Some of the items you probably could guess: a power clean, but including weeding and debris removal from a back patio, small hole repair and a complete repaint – all walls and ceilings (which Mrs. Moxie handled deftly).